NAIA Division II football national championship

-The NAIA Division II Football National Championship was a post-season playoff system featuring the best NAIA Division II college football teams in the United States.
-It was played annually between 1970 and 1996 when NAIA football play was divided into two divisions (similar to the present NCAA division structure); the NAIA Division I Football National Championship was played separately.
+The NAIA Division II football national championship was a post-season playoff system featuring the best NAIA Division II college football teams in the United States.
+It was played annually between 1970 and 1996 when NAIA football play was divided into two divisions based on school enrollment size; the NAIA Division I football national championship was played separately.
 It was typically held at the home field of the higher-seeded team.
 The championship was discontinued in 1997 after the two divisions were consolidated once again.
-The singular NAIA Football National Championship has been held every year since.
+The singular NAIA football national championship has been held every year since.

 Westminster (PA) was the most successful team at the Division II level, winning the national title six times.